tomcodedthis/AI-Keys/README.md

 An active text editor to read and write to.

-Atleast one API key from our supported AI sources:
+At least one API key from our supported AI sources:

 ### [OpenAI](https://platform.openai.com/account/api-keys)

-GBT-3 (text-generation: low-cost)
-Codex (code-generation: free)
-DALL·E (imgage-generation: higher-cost)

 ---